-Families with AIDS are often very poor with little or no income.
+Families affected by AIDS are often very poor with little or no income.
 The bread winners are often ill or have died.
 A child may be head of the family.
-Many children with AIDS, and children from families with AIDS, become orphans.
-Social services and community organizations need to be involved in the management of children with AIDS.
+Many children affected by AIDS, and children from families affected by AIDS, become orphans.
+Social services and community organisations need to be involved in the management of children affected by AIDS.
 Financial grants may also be needed.

-Almost all children with AIDS have parents who are HIV-infected.
+Almost all children affected by AIDS have parents who are HIV-infected.
 It is important that the whole family receives good care.
 In poor communities, the death of a mother often results in the death of her children, even if they are not HIV-infected.

-The family of a child with AIDS usually needs emotional, medical and financial support.
+The family of a child affected by AIDS usually needs emotional, medical and financial support.